hwilloug/hannahs-hobby-room/src/content/blog/hannahs-hobby-room-refactor-to-astro.md

 ---
 It takes a while to write articles using React, so when I learned about Astro, I decided to try it out.
 I created a new project using bolt.new and was able to get it running in no time.

+[Play around with v3 of the site here!](https://hannahshobbyroom.com) It should look pretty familiar if you've been following along.

 ## What is bolt.new?

 ![bolt.new screenshot](https://blog-images.poppyland.dev/boltnew_1.jpeg)